Leathers

 turf, so it is important to not let them touch,

 or even be too near other corals.
-Usually this
+Of course hard corals

 Some of these chemicals are believed to have